-In late 2018, we revised our reporting method in line with Climate Active Carbon Neutral Standard formally known as the National Carbon Offsetting Standards (NCOS).
-Climate Active is a partnership between the Australian Government and Australian businesses to drive voluntary climate action.
+In 2022, we redeveloped our trips' GHG inventory in line with the best-practice requirements set by Climate Active, which is an ongoing partnership between the Australian Government and Australian businesses to drive voluntary climate action.

 Our Destination Management Company in Peru has also been certified under Rainforest Alliance since 2015.

-In addition to being carbon neutral, Intrepid Travel will create greater environmental benefits by removing additional carbon dioxide from the atmosphere while decarbonising through reductions in emissions from its trips and operations.
+In addition to being carbon neutral, Intrepid has committed to removing additional carbon dioxide from the atmosphere through decarbonisation, specifically through reductions in emissions from our trips and operations.